byrnereese/mkdocs-git-committers-plugin/README.md

 ## Config

+* `enterprise_hostname` - The enterprise hostname of your github account (Github Enterprise customers only).
 * `repository` - The name of the repository, e.g. 'byrnereese/mkdocs-git-committers-plugin'
 * `branch` - The name of the branch to pull commits from, e.g. 'master' (default)
 * `token` - A github Personal Access Token to avoid github rate limits